-The Lotus Flower
+About The Lotus Flower

-The Sacred Lotus plant, otherwise known as Indian Lotus or Angel Lotus, is known for its 8-inch showy pink to white flowers and waxy green leaves.
+The Sacred Lotus plant, also called Indian Lotus or Angel Lotus, is known for its 8-inch showy pink to white flowers and waxy green leaves.
 The flowers remain open during the day and close at night for three days.

 History and Origins of Lotus Flowers